Hugocl01/PasswordGenerator/README.md

 <br>

-this application that allows you to generate secure and personalized passwords, randomly.
+This application that allows you to generate secure and personalized passwords, randomly.

 ## Functionalities: